“I can’t believe he said amount of people, the idiot.”

 Yes, I leafed through dictionaries.
 Then the internet arrived and took the weight of a big book off my shoulders.
 It also took away the joy of stumbling upon a new word and suddenly declaring “that is innocuous!” just so the world knew what I’d learnt.

 When I was new to the concept of language, words delighted me.
 I tucked them away carefully, waiting for an opportunity to use them in public.
-I would repeat them slowly, familiarizing myself with them, hesitantly placing them in a sentence I would softly mumble.
-Sometimes I would chicken out and rephrase my sentence, other times I would boldly butcher the pronunciation.
+I would repeat them slowly, familiarizing myself with them, hesitantly placing them in a softly-mumbled sentence.
+Sometimes I would chicken out and rephrase, other times I would boldly butcher the pronunciation.

-Language thrilled me as easily as a musical could, its ability always humbling me.
-How could it make me well up when my day was just fine?
+Language thrilled and humbled me.
+How could it make me well up even when my day was going just fine?
 How could it make me laugh when I was alone in public?
 How could it make me fall in love with a character that never existed?

 Somewhere in this love affair, snobbery crept in.
-Like a controlling spouse, it sucked out every last bit of romance, leaving me in a rut where language played no part.
+It sucked out every last bit of romance, leaving me in a rut.
 Words translated the mess in my head to something more understandable, and their role ended there.
 They were no longer experimented with, enjoyed, or explored – they were to be used, and used right at that.

-I became the equivalent of the class snitch, turning up my nose at anyone who dared use the wrong pronoun and reporting the crime to a nonexistent grammar lord who’d give me a nonexistent point.
-And while I grudgingly respect that snitch, it’s time to tune him out once in a while.
+I became a class snitch of sorts, turning up my nose at anyone who dared use the wrong pronoun and reporting the crime to a nonexistent grammar lord.
+And while I grudgingly respect that snitch, it’s time to tune her out once in a while.
 It’s time to rekindle the joy of repeating a new word over and over again, of storing it for future reference, of dreaming up situations where it might come in handy.

 Inspired by Stephen Fry.